 Book your ticket in advance or purchase on the day at the gate.
 Please be aware that we only take card payments at the garden.

-Enjoy unlimited entry to the Water Garden in 2023 and make the most of these beautiful gardens as they grow and change with the seasons.
+Enjoy unlimited entry to the Water Garden in 2024 plus cardholder discounts and regular garden updates.
+Make the most of these beautiful gardens as they grow and change with the seasons.

 The Longstock Park Water Garden is a beautiful and serene setting that attracts a variety of water birds, insects, butterflies and fish.